1899–1900 FA Cup

-The 1899–1900 FA Cup was the 29th staging of the world's oldest association football competition, the Football Association Challenge Cup (more usually known as the FA Cup), and the last to be held fully in the 19th Century.
+The 1899–1900 FA Cup was the 29th staging of the world's oldest association football competition, the Football Association Challenge Cup (more usually known as the FA Cup), and the last to be held fully in the 19th century.
 The cup was won by Bury, who defeated Southampton 4–0 in the final of the competition, played at Crystal Palace in London.

 Matches were scheduled to be played at the stadium of the team named first on the date specified for each round, which was always a Saturday.
 If scores were level after 90 minutes had been played, a replay would take place at the stadium of the second-named team later the same week.
 If the replayed match was drawn further replays would be held at neutral venues until a winner was determined.
 If scores were level after 90 minutes had been played in a replay, a 30-minute period of extra time would be played.

 Calendar

-The format of the FA Cup for the season had a preliminary round, five qualifying rounds, three proper rounds, and the semi finals and final.
+The format of the FA Cup for the season had a preliminary round, five qualifying rounds, three proper rounds, and the semi-finals and final.

+Qualifying rounds

+17 of the 18 Football League First Division sides received byes to the first round, as did The Wednesday and Bolton Wanderers from the Second Division and Southampton, Bristol City and Tottenham Hotspur from the Southern League.
+First Division Glossop and 13 of the other Second Division sides were entered into the third qualifying round while Gainsborough Trinity and Chesterfield were entered into the first qualifying round and New Brighton Tower was entered into the preliminary round.

+Of the qualifying League clubs, only Grimsby Town, Walsall and Leicester Fosse progressed to the main competition along with non-league sides Jarrow, Chorley, Stalybridge Rovers, Queens Park Rangers, Reading, Portsmouth and Millwall Athletic.
+Chorley, Stalybridge Rovers, QPR and future Cup champions Portsmouth were featuring at this stage for the first time.

 First round proper

 The first round proper contained sixteen ties between 32 teams.
-17 of the 18 First Division sides were given a bye to this round, as were The Wednesday and Bolton Wanderers from the Second Division, and non-league Southampton, Bristol City and Tottenham Hotspur.
-Glossop, along with all the other Second Division sides, were entered into the Third Qualifying round.
-Of those sides, only Grimsby Town, Walsall and Leicester Fosse qualified to the FA Cup proper.
-Seven non-league sides also qualified.

 The matches were played on Saturday, 27 January 1900.
 Six matches were drawn, with the replays taking place in the following midweek fixture.
-One match went to a second replay, played the following week.
+The Blackburn/Portsmouth match went to a second replay, which was played the following week at Villa Park.

 Second round proper

 The eight second-round matches were scheduled for Saturday, 10 February 1900, although only three games were played on this date.
 The other five games were played the following Saturday.
 There were three replays, played in the following midweek fixture.

 The Southampton v.
 Newcastle United match was originally played on 10 February but was abandoned after 55 minutes due to a heavy snowstorm.
+The Sheffield derby attended by a crowd of 40,000 was also abandoned because of the snow in the second half.